iamalexbrady/iamalexbrady.github.io/docs/_articles/stoic-rules.md

 [50 Very Short Rules for a Good Life From the Stoics](https://forge.medium.com/50-very-short-rules-for-a-good-life-from-the-stoics-871241494571) by Ryan Holiday

-✔ if the stoic rule matches my understanding of ACIM
+✅ if the stoic rule matches my understanding of ACIM<br/>
 ❌ if the stoic rule does not match my understanding of ACIM

+---

-Focus on what you can control. #acim
+Focus on what you can control. #acim | ✅

-You control how you respond to things. #acim
+You control how you respond to things. #acim | ✅

-Ask yourself, “Is this essential?” #acim
+Ask yourself, “Is this essential?” #acim | ✅

-Meditate on your mortality every day. #acim
+Meditate on your mortality every day. #acim | ❌

-Value time more than money and possessions. #acim
+Value time more than money and possessions. #acim | ❌

-You are the product of your habits. #acim
+You are the product of your habits. #acim | 😶

-Remember you have the power to have no opinion. #acim
+Remember you have the power to have no opinion. #acim | ✅

-Own the morning. #acim
+Own the morning. #acim | ❌

 Put yourself up for review.
-Interrogate yourself. #acim

-Don’t suffer imagined troubles. #acim

-Try to see the good in people. #acim

-Never be overheard complaining—even to yourself. #acim

-Two ears, one mouth for a reason. #acim

-There is always something you can do. #acim

-Don’t compare yourself to others. #acim

-Live as if you’ve died and come back (every minute is bonus time). #acim

-“The best revenge is not to be like that.” —Marcus Aurelius #acim

-Be strict with yourself and tolerant with others. #acim

-Put every impression, emotion, to the test before acting on it. #acim

-Learn something from everyone. #acim

-Focus on process, not outcomes. #acim

-Define what success means to you. #acim

-Find a way to love everything that happens. #acim

-Seek out challenges. #acim

-Don’t follow the mob. #acim

-Grab the “smooth handle.” #acim

-Every person is an opportunity for kindness. #acim

-Say no (a lot). #acim

-Don’t be afraid to ask for help. #acim

-Find one thing that makes you wiser every day. #acim

-What’s bad for the hive is bad for the bee. #acim

-Don’t judge other people. #acim

-Study the lives of the greats. #acim

-Forgive, forgive, forgive. #acim

-Make a little progress each day. #acim

-Journal. #acim

-Prepare for life’s inevitable setbacks. #acim

-Look for the poetry in ordinary things. #acim

-To do wrong to one, is to do wrong to yourself. #acim

-Always choose “alive time.” #acim

-Associate only with people that make you better. #acim

-If someone offends you, realize you are complicit in taking offense. #acim

-Fate behaves as she pleases…do not forget this. #acim

-Possessions are yours only in trust. #acim

-Don’t make your problems worse by bemoaning them. #acim

-Accept success without arrogance, handle failure with indifference. #acim
+Interrogate yourself. #acim | ✅

+Don’t suffer imagined troubles. #acim | ✅

+Try to see the good in people. #acim | ✅

+Never be overheard complaining—even to yourself. #acim | ✅

+Two ears, one mouth for a reason. #acim | 😶

+There is always something you can do. #acim | 😶

+Don’t compare yourself to others. #acim | ✅

+Live as if you’ve died and come back (every minute is bonus time). #acim | ❌

+“The best revenge is not to be like that.” —Marcus Aurelius #acim | 😶

+Be strict with yourself and tolerant with others. #acim | ✅

+Put every impression, emotion, to the test before acting on it. #acim | ✅

+Learn something from everyone. #acim | ✅

+Focus on process, not outcomes. #acim | ✅

+Define what success means to you. #acim | ✅

+Find a way to love everything that happens. #acim | ✅✅

+Seek out challenges. #acim | ❌

+Don’t follow the mob. #acim | ✅

+Grab the “smooth handle.” #acim | what.

+Every person is an opportunity for kindness. #acim | ✅

+Say no (a lot). #acim | 😶

+Don’t be afraid to ask for help. #acim | ✅

+Find one thing that makes you wiser every day. #acim | ✅

+What’s bad for the hive is bad for the bee. #acim | ✅

+Don’t judge other people. #acim | ✅

+Study the lives of the greats. #acim | ❌

+Forgive, forgive, forgive. #acim | ✅✅✅

+Make a little progress each day. #acim | ✅

+Journal. #acim | 😶

+Prepare for life’s inevitable setbacks. #acim | ✅

+Look for the poetry in ordinary things. #acim | ✅

+To do wrong to one, is to do wrong to yourself. #acim | ✅

+Always choose “alive time.” #acim | ✅

+Associate only with people that make you better. #acim | ❌

+If someone offends you, realize you are complicit in taking offense. #acim | ✅

+Fate behaves as she pleases…do not forget this. #acim | ✅

+Possessions are yours only in trust. #acim | 😶

+Don’t make your problems worse by bemoaning them. #acim | ✅😶

+Accept success without arrogance, handle failure with indifference. #acim | ✅

 Courage.
 Temperance.
 Justice.
 Wisdom.
-(Always). #acim
+(Always). #acim | ✅

-The obstacle is the way. #acim
+The obstacle is the way. #acim | 😶

-Ego is the enemy. #acim
+Ego is the enemy. #acim | ✅😶✅

-Stillness is the key. #acim
+Stillness is the key. #acim | 🎂

+---

+/- alex brady

+*Forgiveness offers everything I want.* **W-122**